microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 Many Linux users will want to run Local Forwarder as a daemon.
 Linux systems come with a variety of solutions for service management, like Upstart, sysv, or systemd.
 Whatever your particular version is, you can use it to run Local Forwarder in a way which is most appropriate for your scenario.

 As an example, let's create a daemon service using systemd.
-We'll use a framework-dependent version, but the same can be done for the self-contained one as well.
+We'll use the framework-dependent version, but the same can be done for a self-contained one as well.

-* create the following service file named localforwarder.service and place it into /lib/systemd/system.
+* create the following service file named *localforwarder.service* and place it into */lib/systemd/system*.
-This sample assumes your user name is SAMPLE_USER and you've copied Local Forwarder framework-dependent binaries (from /ConsoleHost/publish) to /home/SAMPLE_USER/LOCALFORWARDER_DIR.
+This sample assumes your user name is SAMPLE_USER and you've copied Local Forwarder framework-dependent binaries (from */ConsoleHost/publish*) to */home/SAMPLE_USER/LOCALFORWARDER_DIR*.
 ```
 # localforwarder.service
 # Place this file into /lib/systemd/system/